 Here are just a few situations in which video could be the best communication platform during the M&A process:

 - Merger or Acquisition Announcement.
 One of the first steps post-merger is introducing the new leadership team to employees to show the face of cooperation, share the common vision, emphasize a new strategic direction, or present the first tactical steps the management and employees should focus on.
-The audience for this video is primarily employees but also stock holders, customers, vendors and the overall market.
+The audience for a company merger or acquisition announcement video is primarily employees but also stock holders, customers, vendors and the overall market.

 - Post-Merger Integration Plan.
 After a merger takes place the two companies require a face of unity to allay the fears of the workforce and show that the company will be stronger in its new incarnation.
 The audience for this video is primarily employees but also customers and vendors.